Embedding mentoring (curriculum case study)

 Peer-to-peer student mentoring programme, Mentor Me, Mentor You, encouraged students at London College of Fashion (LCF) to develop both as mentors and mentees to explore possibilities for co-creating opportunities.

-The project, made possible by the Curriculum Development Fund, was a pilot across two areas of student work on the BA Fashion Management programme.
+The project, made possible by the Curriculum Development Fund, was a pilot across 2 areas of student work on the BA Fashion Management programme.
 It was planned and implemented across Career Planning (employability), a series of non-credit bearing activities that operates alongside the curriculum, and the Fashion Enterprise Management (enterprise) unit.

 The programme aimed to enhance student experience by creating resources that support the course team in embedding a mentoring programme.
 It was hoped that these resources would include additional support for mentees, co-creation opportunities and skills development for mentors.